 - GetColor function:

-To be able to change the background color of the toolbar, we use the setBackgroundColor function, on the other hand, if we want to change the background color of the status, we will use the setStatusBarColor function.
+To change the background color of the toolbar, we use the setBackgroundColor function.
+On the other hand, if we want to change the background color of the status, we will use the setStatusBarColor function.
 Note that the setBackgroundColor function is used to change the background color of the entire page.

-In the code above, we can use the recreate command in the saveThemeBlue and saveThemePurple functions to be able to apply settings that change the status of the theme at the push of a button, and we can see the result.
-So, we knew that in the saveThemePurple and saveThemeBlue functions we use the recreate command because it can easily see the result every time you press the button to change the theme and appearance.
+In the code above, we can use the recreate command in the saveThemeBlue and saveThemePurple functions to apply settings that change the status of the theme at the push of a button, and we can see the result.
+So, we knew that in the saveThemePurple and saveThemeBlue functions, we use the recreate command because it can easily see the result every time you press the button to change the theme and appearance.

 - SaveName function:

-This function can be used to do everything related to logging in or out.
+This function can do everything related to logging in or out.

 How to initialize in Shared Preferences

-To be able to save the information in Shared Preferences and edit it, we need to create an Editor.
+To save the information in Shared Preferences and edit it, we need to create an Editor.